 If you are looking for a traditional sports program you will be surprised by what this activity is all about!
 Staff will concentrate on involving campers of all ages to increase their exercise levels in fun and fulfilling ways.
 Keep in mind, activities for Game On should differ according to the camper age groups and skill level.
-No more sitting on the bench, this is a real life video game that will have the group running and laughing while playing some of their favorite games in unconventional ways.
+No more sitting on the bench, this is a real life games that will have the group running and laughing while playing some of their favorite games in unconventional ways.
 Anyone for a game of Quidditch?
 How about Frisbee Bowling?
 Campers will be surprised by the variety of choices from which they can choose for their daily activity, all under the guise of FUN.
 It’s never too hot when there is water cannon target practice!
 You’ll keep the exercise stress free with non-competitive rules.
 It’s like the days of neighborhood hide n’seek when everyone joined in and you made up the rules as you went along.
 What freedom for creativity that everyone will be able to enjoy!!

 With the worldwide emphasis of saving our environment and the general awareness of the importance of our relationship between man and nature, the director of this program has the chance to truly teach and influence our future generations.
 Wildlife, geography, weather, gardening, and ecosystems, are but a few areas that could be covered in this program.
 In the past, campers have participated in: scavenger hunts, hiking, nature walks, geocaching, fishing, compass activities, bird watching and more.
 Included in this activity is a vegetable/herb garden in which the campers are involved in the planting, maintenance and harvesting of the crops.
 Successful crops have included: lettuce, peas, beans, tomatoes, peppers, broccoli, swiss chard, basil, parsley, and rosemary.
 Teaching experience and a strong knowledge of the outdoors is required for instructing this activity.
 Additionally, First Aid certification is preferred, as the groups are encouraged to explore the camp’s grounds.
 Knowledge of plants and poison ivy is imperative and must be taught to all campers.
 Although art projects may be planned, they must be strictly nature oriented.
 Projects in the past included rain sticks, wave bottles, pine cone wreaths, dried flower arrangements and spice balls.
 Due to the high number of returning campers, it is important the instructor brings new and exciting ideas to this program.